pisto/spaghettimod/README.md

 If you want to cross compile, pass the host triplet on the command line with `PLATFORM`, e.g. `make PLATFORM=x86_64-w64-mingw32`.

-To change the optimization settings, you better use the `OPTFLAGS` variable instead of `CXXFLAGS` directly.
+To change the optimization settings, you sould use the `OPTFLAGS` variable instead of `CXXFLAGS` directly.

 ###RAM usage during compilation